cloudControl/documentation/Guides/NodeJS/Express.md

 ### Process Type Definition

 A [Procfile] is required to start processes on the cloudControl platform.
-There must be a file called `Procfile` at the top level of your repository.
+There must be a file called `Procfile` at the root of your repository.
+It looks like this:

-In the case of the Node.js app, it is important to invoke the node process as shown below.
-Note that the process is of type web, which means it is a web app.
 ~~~
 web: node app.js
 ~~~

+Left of the colon, we specified the **required** process type called `web`followed by the command that starts the app.

 ### MongoDB Database

-Node.js and MongoDB are an excellent combination, considering that JSON (JavaScript Object Notation) is a subset of JavaScript, and storing and retrieving the objects is trivial.
-MongoDB is provided by [MongoSoup] and [MongoLab] which can be found on cloudControl's Add-on marketplace under the category [Data Storage].
+Node.js and MongoDB are an excellent combination because JSON (JavaScript Object Notation) is a subset of JavaScript, making storage and retrieval of the objects very simple.
+MongoDB is provided by [MongoSoup] and [MongoLab] which can be found in cloudControl's Add-on Marketplace under the category [Data Storage].

-For this is example we are gonna use the MongoLab Add-on.
+This example uses the MongoLab Add-on.
 In the `employeeprovider.js` file, you can find how the connection to the database is
 established:

 ~~~javascript
 var Db = require('mongodb').Db,
     MongoClient = require('mongodb').MongoClient,